 In a large pot of boiling, salted water cook the pasta to al dente.
 Rinse with cold water and set aside.

+While the pasta is cooking, in a separate pot, melt the butter.
+Whisk in the flour and keep it moving for about five minutes, making sure it's free of lumps.
 (Note: I have never made a successful roux.
 I always wind up with a ball of flour.
 If this happens to you, make sure you whisk the roux into the milk with a little extra elbow grease to break it up.)
 Stir in the milk, bay leaf, pepper and paprika.
 Simmer for ten minutes and remove the bay leaf.

 Beat egg in small bowl.
 Add about 1/4 cup of the hot milk, 1 tablespoon at a time, to the egg. (this is called tempering, when you raise the temperature of the beaten egg before adding it to the hot mixture, so you don't end up with scrambled eggs).
 Add egg mixture to the hot milk mixture and mix in thoroughly.

-bread crumbs.
+Stir in 3/4 of the cheese.
+Season with salt.
+Fold the cooked macaroni into the mix and pour into a 2-quart casserole dish.
+Top with remaining cheese and then the bread crumbs.
 Spray top of casserole with cooking spray to evenly coat the bread crumbs.
 Bake for 30 minutes (I broiled for 3 minutes at the end to get a nice crunchy top).
 Remove from oven and rest for five minutes before serving.
+Yields 6-8 servings.

 Original Recipe from Alton Brown